 This article will answer some questions about the Francophone world, geographical distribution, official status, and importance on the international stage.

 When it comes to learning foreign languages, French is a popular language worldwide.
 And the main reason is the vast number of French speakers globally.

 Table of Contents

 Foreign Languages in the Modern era

-In today’s world, speaking a foreign language has become an integral part of achieving one’s socio-economic and career objectives.
-Career options and Job Opportunities in Foreign Languages is the single most important criteria.
-As the forces of globalization bring the world together under the auspices of a bilateral relationship, learning a foreign language in India becomes a primarily critical factor in measuring positive competitiveness.
+As globalization forces bring the world together under the auspices of a bilateral relationship, learning a new language becomes a critical factor in measuring positive competitiveness.

 French Speaking population has a universal touch

 English, French, Mandarin, Hindi, Arabic, and Spanish are among the world’s most populous languages.